Greenband1/biomarker_chrome_extension/CHROME_STORE_LISTING.md

 🚀 HOW TO USE

 1. Log into your Function Health account
-2. Navigate to the biomarkers page (https://my.functionhealth.com/biomarkers)
+2. Navigate to the biomarkers page (extension auto-navigates if needed)
 3. Click the extension icon in your Chrome toolbar
-4. Choose your extraction type:
-   - "Extract Current & Historical Results" - Gets all data across all test dates
-   - "Extract Current Results" - Gets only the most recent result for each biomarker
+4. Click "Extract My Biomarkers" to get all your historical data
 5. Export in your preferred format (CSV, JSON, or copy to clipboard)
+6. Use "Advanced Filters" for customized exports:
+   - Latest Only: Get most recent result per biomarker
+   - Date Selection: Choose specific test dates
+   - Category Filtering: Select biomarker categories

 📋 EXPORT FORMATS